jacksonkernion/jacksonkernion.github.io/posts/I-Blew-The-Whistle-On-John-Searle.md

 # I Blew The Whistle On John Searle

-## 1. The Email to BuzzFeed News
+## The Email to BuzzFeed News

-In September 2016, I sent [this email] (files/Email to BuzzFeed.pdf) to BuzzFeed News.
+In September 2016, I sent [this email](files/Email to BuzzFeed.pdf) to BuzzFeed News.
 It amounted to a request for an independent investigation into John Searle’s behavior around students.
 I provided some specific examples of misconduct, but I knew I had an incomplete picture of things:

 > As a grad student in the department, I’ve always heard whispers of his creepy behavior: lectures that include racial slurs and hints of misogyny, his weird penchant for hiring young asian women as assistants, and not-entirely-confirmed cases of sexual harrasment [sic] and unwanted sexual advances.
 > For years, grad students have voiced concerns about Searle through official channels, hoping for some official response.